FvL69/AWS_CDK_Projects/multi-tier-architecture/documentation/project_documentation.md

    **Note:**
    In case of an unhealthy target: check SG config or EC2 user data input.
-   Also, make sure the health checks are not too slow, like i did!!
-   (It took ages for my targets to become healthty, which will cause a lot of confusion!!)
-   - interval= I had this prop set to 30 seconds instead of the default 10s.
-   - You can also set the default healthy_threshold_count lower than 5 if your application is
-   stable and starts up reliably.

    The key is balancing between:
    - Fast deployment/scaling (lower threshold)